Kix48/CS180-Group-Project/README.md

 <hr>
 Client Class

-(Description of client class).
-This includes functions such as...
+The client class handles outgoing requests to communicate with the server.
+Allows the user to authenticate in to an account and request functions such as...

 initialize() - initialize will make a new socket, using HOSTNAME: "localhost", and PORT: "4444".
 It will initialize a reader using the socket's input stream, and a writer from the sockets output stream.
 It will catch any exceptions that arise, and return any errors. <br>